Frequently Asked Questions

 Q: Can I do my fieldwork (PED 460) and my internship (PED 490) at the same placement site?

 A: Generally speaking, no. The main purpose of these practical experience courses is to provide you with a wide range of educational experiences and prepare you for a variety of potential career positions.
 Completing both field experiences at the same site will usually limit you to working in that particular area.
 If…and this is rather rare… you can work at the same placement site but in a totally different job and under a different on-site supervisor, then it might be possible to complete both your fieldwork and your internship at the same location.
-This is very unusual and you MUST get prior approval for this from the faculty in Sport Leadership.
+This is very unusual and you MUST get prior approval for this from the faculty in Sport Management.
 Remember, our main concern is that you ultimately receive the best (and broadest) educational experiences possible.

 A: In addition to the fact that the 6 credit hour internship requires twice as much time commitment as the 3 hour fieldwork, the primary difference is the level of training and experience you are expected to have – and therefore the assumptions about your ability to perform higher level assignments that comes with PED 490.
 During your fieldwork experiences you are expected to be an “entry-level” worker.
 You are not necessarily expected to arrive with a great deal of previous training or practical experience.
 On the other hand, during your internship (PED 490) your supervisors should be able to expect more from you – both in terms of the quality and quantity of the work you perform.
 After all, you have already completed at least 135 hours of practical work experience in a similar setting (as part of your PED 460 prerequisite).
 Because of this, your supervisors will often give you additional responsibilities and set higher performance expectations for all your assignments.